 Click here to view a list (and samples of initial nomination materials) of past award winners.

 As the quality of applications USASBE receives is exemplary, it is possible that one or more truly outstanding organizations or individuals may be nominated for a particular award and not receive it.
 To deal with this possibility as effectively and as fairly as possible, the following guidelines have been established:

 - The finalists for each award will be announced to the membership of the USASBE and the public.
 The names of all other nominees will be kept confidential.

 - All non-winning nominees, including the non-winning National Finalist, will be informed of the way in which they could strengthen their applications for the following years

 - All non-winning nominees, including the non-winning National Finalist may submit re-applications for a particular award at any time.
 There is no prescribed period that any nominee must wait before resubmitting their nomination materials for any award.
 However, award winners may not reapply in the same category for a period of ten years.

 Questions and Additional Information

 Still have questions about the awards or nominations process?
-Please contact the USASBE Awards Chair:
+Please contact the USASBE Awards Chairs: